buttahtoast/helmize/hugo/content/documentation/configuration/conditions.md

 **Type** `<SharedFileConfiguration>`

 You can define file configurations for the entire condition.
 The file configurations are applied for all files in the directory of this condition.
 If

+---
+# Condition Data

+It's possible to give specific data with a condition.
+The data for the condition is then available for all files matching this condition and will be preserved for files which are rendered after this condition applied.

+Conditions are validated before the file lookup happens.

+---

+## data

+_Optional_

+**Type** `map`

+Define static data which will be availble for templating.

+---
+## tpls

+{{< hint "info" >}}Using templates might have a decrease in performance as consequence.
+Calling the sprig `tpl` functions tends to be a bit slow.
+However it might be a worthy trade-off for certain scenarios{{< /hint >}}

+_Optional_

+**Type** `list`

+With this parameter it's possible to reference template files which are executed.
+Their output is treated as data and merged with the existing [data key](#data).
+Note that this is treated as regex, not absolut path.
+If a template does not result in valid YAML an error will be thrown and the condition is not applied.
+The templates are executed in order of definition.
+Data from previous templates as available the following templates, see the templating context ()